 What has changed?

-To see what's changed, check out the Integrations page within a Project.
-As of our July 20, 2023 Release, you'll see that the Offerings within a Project are now grouped Deal instead of separately.
+To easily see what's changed, check out the Integrations page within a Project.
+As of our July 20, 2023 Release, you'll see that any Offerings within a Project are now grouped by Deal.
 We call these groupings "associations".
 While multiple Offerings may still be associated to a single Deal as they have in the past, they may now be individually associated with other Deals within the Project or to the Project as a whole.

-While, as noted above, things look a little different, the changes we've made become most once the Project has been Sold, specifically within three different activities, which we've broken up below:
+While things look a little different, the changes we've made become most evident once the Project has been Sold, specifically within four different activities, which we've highlighted below:

 - Merging Deals